 - Air-Vent Passageway: Terry goes into the air vent at their apartment in search of a pest.

 - Apocalyptic Log: Billy's diary, leading up to his suicide.

 - Coincidental Broadcast: Julia comes home and turns on the TV to hear an already established story about rolling blackouts in the city.
 She's just recently learned that the only thing that can keep her safe is the light.
 Doubles as a Meaningful Background Event in that there are flashes of power going out periodically outside of the news broadcasts.

 - Covers Always Lie: The movie poster and DVD cover title the movie Wes Craven Presents: They.
-Typically a presenter is an executive producer, but Craven is not credited as such.
-It would appear that Wes Craven had nothing to do with the actual creation of this film.
+Typically a presenter is an executive producer, but Craven is only credited as a "presenter" and nothing more.
+It would appear that he had nothing to do with the actual creation of this film.

 - Deadpan Snarker: Sam.